DK15/slack-onboarding-animation/README.md

 # onboarding_animation

-Recreated onboarding animation of Slack app showcasing how the animation apis can be used to achieve the desired behavior
+Recreated onboarding animation of Slack app showcasing how the animation apis can be used to achieve the desired behavior.

+I wrote about this here : https://medium.com/flutter-community/recreating-slack-apps-on-boarding-animation-with-flutter-ec226ea19403

 ## Getting Started